cthoyt/cthoyt.github.io/_posts/2025-09-11-nfdi4culture-prefix-validation.md

 1. The feedback on `as` is a false positive - a look at https://www.w3.org/ns/activitystreams# shows that the W3 standard wants `as` to be the preferred prefix
+2. There are several true positive suggestions, like fixing the `ncit` prefix.
-2. There's a whole group of URI spaces using `opengis.net` from the [Open Geospatial Consortium](http://www.opengeospatial.org), dealing with geospatial data that could be registered in the Bioregistry
+3. There's a whole group of URI spaces using `opengis.net` from the [Open Geospatial Consortium](http://www.opengeospatial.org), dealing with geospatial data that could be registered in the Bioregistry
-3. There are a large number URI spaces from `openlinksw.com`, which correspond to Virtuoso itself.
+4. There are a large number URI spaces from `openlinksw.com`, which correspond to Virtuoso itself.
 These might be good to put in the Bioregistry, but are all very short, which means that there is high potential for overlap.
    However, there aren't any reported conflicts
-4. There are several `w3.org` standard prefixes that should be registered in the Bioregistry.
+5. There are several `w3.org` standard prefixes that should be registered in the Bioregistry.
-5. There are several prefixes that I'm not familiar with that also use short acronyms, which makes me a bit hesitant to add in the Bioregistry.
+6. There are several prefixes that I'm not familiar with that also use short acronyms, which makes me a bit hesitant to add in the Bioregistry.
 In these cases, I usually either don't add them because of lack of wide-spread use or add them using a less generic prefix.